sizemore0125/Laplace/docs/index.md

 la = Laplace(
     model,
     likelihood="classification",
-    # Will only hit the last-layer since it's the only one that is grad-enabled
+    # Will only hit parameters with requires_grad=True
     subset_of_weights="all",
     hessian_structure="diag",
 )